Early Pregnancy Unit

 What is a trans-vaginal scan?

 A trans-vaginal scan involves an ultrasound scan probe being placed inside your vagina to allow the nurse to see into the pelvis to assess the pregnancy.
-This may feel slightly uncomfortable but is the most effective way of checking the viability of the pregnancy at an early stage.
+This is the most effective way of checking the pregnancy at an early stage.

 Can I bring someone with me?